Palomar College: Associated Student Government

 The Governing Board of the Palomar Community College District has authorized the students of the District to organize a student body association named "Associated Students of the Palomar Community College District".
 The association is required by law to "encourage students to participate in the governance of the college".

 The governing body of the association is named "Associated Student Government" (ASG).
 The ASG is a student-run organization at Palomar that strives to create a better campus for its students.
 Members of the ASG serve on campus-wide shared-governance committees and hiring committees, lobby State and Federal representatives on student issues, attend leadership conferences, and are responsible for Comet Week, Springfest, and some campus-wide activities.

 Members of the ASG have opportunities to attend conferences, special on-campus parking, and serve on campus-wide committees as the "voice of the students."
 The Associated Students periodically participates in meetings sponsored by a statewide community college student organization named Student Senate for California Community Colleges.
 The statewide Student Senate is authorized by law "to advocate before the Legislature and other state and local governmental entities".

 Athletics

-The intercollegiate athletic program at Palomar College consists of a combined 22 men's and women's sports teams, averaging over 450 participating student-athletes per year.
-Men's and women's sports include basketball, volleyball, tennis, soccer, swimming, water polo, and cross country.
-Other Sports are football, baseball, softball, golf, wrestling, track and field.
+The intercollegiate athletic program at Palomar College consists of a combined 17 men's and women's varsity-sport teams, averaging over 400 participating student-athletes per year.

+Palomar fields men's teams in baseball, basketball, football, soccer, swimming and diving, water polo, volleyball, and wrestling.
+Women's sports include basketball, beach volleyball, soccer, softball, swimming and diving, track and field, volleyball, water polo, and wrestling.
+The Athletics Department also oversees a co-ed cheerleading program.

+The Palomar College softball team was named the 2022–23 3C2A Scholar Team of the Year.
+All members of the team excelled both in school and athletically with a total GPA of 3.0 or higher.
+The Scholar Team Award is the highest academic team achievement given annually by the 3C2A.

 Honor Societies

 Phi Theta Kappa

 Palomar College is home to the Alpha Omega Rho (ΑΩΡ) Chapter of Phi Theta Kappa (PTK), the official international honor society for two-year colleges.
 The chapter recognizes and encourages academic achievement among associate degree students.
 Eligibility for membership requires the completion of at least 12 transferable semester units and a minimum cumulative GPA of 3.5.

 Students who meet the criteria are typically invited to join each semester, though eligible students may also apply directly.
 Active members have opportunities to engage in service, leadership, fellowship, and scholarly activities through campus events, regional conferences.

-Benefits of membership include access to exclusive transfer scholarships, leadership development, publication opportunities in Nota Bene—PTK’s literary journal—and the honor of wearing Phi Theta Kappa regalia during commencement ceremonies.
+Benefits of membership include access to exclusive transfer scholarships, leadership development, publication opportunities in Nota Bene—PTK's literary journal—and the honor of wearing Phi Theta Kappa regalia during commencement ceremonies.